zLefterov/DevOps-Ansible-setup/README.md

 # DevOps-Ansible-setup
 Ansible Deployment Scripts for Nginx and PostgreSQL: A collection of Ansible playbooks for automated setup and configuration of Nginx web servers and PostgreSQL databases on Linux servers.
 Perfect for rapid deployments and consistent configurations across environments.
-Creating a comprehensive `README.md` for your GitHub repository is essential for guiding users through your project.
-Below is a sample `README.md` for your Ansible deployment repository that installs Nginx and PostgreSQL.
+Below is a sample `README.md` for Ansible deployment repository that installs Nginx and PostgreSQL.
 This README includes an introduction, prerequisites, installation instructions, usage examples, and more.

-### Sample README.md Content
+### README.md Content

 ```markdown
 # Ansible Deployment Scripts for Nginx and PostgreSQL